 Picture going to your polling location on Election Day and not being able to get into the building.
-Imagine depending on someone else getting you to the polls to be able to vote.
+Imagine having to depend on someone else to drive you to the polls so you can vote.
 Consider the frustration of being handed a ballot and not being able to see what’s on it.

 Learn how you or a loved one with a disability can prepare for Election Day with this guide from USAGov:

-Know your rights.
+- Know your rights.
 Learn your basic accessibility rights at the polling place.
-It’s important to know what each location is required to provide by law, and who to contact if those accommodations are not available.
+It’s important to know what accommodations the law requires, and who to contact if they’re not available at your location.

-Reach out to the election office folks.
+- Reach out to the election office.
 Contact your local election officials before Election Day to find out if your polling place is accessible for your needs, and learn about other options that may be available in your state, like:

-Don’t let disability challenges keep you from making your voice heard in the 2016 election.
+Don’t let disability challenges keep you from making your voice heard in the upcoming election.
 Get informed and plan ahead.
-And if there’s a loved one or someone you know with a disability, reach out and see if there’s something you can do to help on November 8.
+If you know someone with a disability, reach out and see if there’s something you can do to help this Election Day.

 And if this is your first time at the polls, learn about getting ready to cast your ballot with USAGov’s Guide for First Time Voters.